sibabalwemosia24/alx-system_engineering-devops/0x02-shell_redirections/README.md

 1. Displays a confused smiley
 2. Displays the content of the /etc/passwd file
 3. DIsplays the content of /etc/passwd and /etc/hosts
+4. Displays the last 10 lines of /etc/passswd